 Think Macarthur Park.

-“Macarthur Park” is a song that has been recorded by Frank Sinatra and Donna Summer, among others.
-Sample lyrics: “MacArthur’s Park is melting in the dark/All the sweet, green icing flowing down .../Someone left the cake out in the rain/I don’t think that I can take it/’cause it took so long to bake it/And I’ll never have that recipe again …”
+The 1968 song “MacArthur Park” was written by Jimmy Webb and first recorded by British actor and singer Richard Harris–it became a number-one single and won a Grammy Award.
+Donna Summer’s 1978 disco version also became a number-one hit.
+It is widely considered the stupidest song ever written.
+Sample lyrics: “MacArthur's Park is melting in the dark/All the sweet, green icing flowing down/Someone left the cake out in the rain/I don't think that I can take it/'Cause it took so long to bake it/And I'll never have that recipe again/Oh no!”

 “Kid’s name was …” James Dean?